lorescri/University-mathematics-projects/README.md

 # My University Career Projects

 Welcome to my GitHub repository!
-Here, you'll find a collection of projects I've worked on throughout my university career.
-These projects span a variety of subjects and demonstrate the skills and knowledge I've acquired during my academic journey.
+Here, you'll find a collection of computer projects I've worked on throughout my university career.
+These projects cover a wide range of topics and demonstrate the computer skills and knowledge I have acquired during my academic career.

 ## Repository Contents